Regulations Governing Pre-sale Procedures for Insurance Products

 4.Appropriateness of asset-liability allocation, and the implementation of the asset allocation scheme for life insurance products with insurance period over one year.

 5.Analysis of the pricing reasonableness of insurance products, which shall include the adequacy of the expense loading rate.
-An analysis of the reasonableness of the pricing of the life insurance product must be conducted in accordance with the methodology specified in the Attachment.
+An analysis of the reasonableness of the pricing of the life insurance product must be conducted in accordance with the methodology specified by the competent authority.
 Where the rate becomes inadequate due to the deterioration of actual incidence rate, or the premium rate tends to be high due to an improvement of the actual incidence rate, the insurance enterprise shall formulate specific response measures.

 6.Analysis of the concentration risk of various types of products and response measures.